ℹ️Glossary

 GHG source

-Within the Bilan Carbone® approach, the defined trajectory is bottom-up: the objectives and reduction potential of actions make it possible to define the trajectory.
+Within the framework of the Bilan Carbone® approach, the defined pathway is bottom-up: the objectives and reduction potential of actions make it possible to define the trajectory.

 Last updated